Spellcasting 101: Sorcerers Get All the Girls: Copy protection

-Otto Tickingclock

-Otto Tickingclock is a professor at the Sorcerer University and Ernie Eaglebeak's advisor.
-While apparently a great magician, his advanced age tends to get the better of him quite often by making him only loosely attached to reality and prone to falling asleep easily.
-Married to Hillary, whom he loves dearly.

-Hillary Tickingclock

-Hillary Tickingclock is the wife of Professor Tickingclock, several times younger than him.
-She has a habit of having sex with her dinner guests once her husband has fallen asleep.

 Development

 Following the closure of Infocom, designer Steve Meretzky began to work as a remote contractor for other game companies.
 During this period, Legend Entertainment founder Bob Bates contacted him about the possibility of developing a direct spiritual successor to Meretzky's Infocom title Leather Goddesses of Phobos, because of that game's commercial success.
 Meretzky felt that this was an unwise decision, and talked Bates into applying the comedy of Leather Goddesses to fantasy fiction, rather than repeating the earlier game's science fiction theme.
 Spellcasting 101 was the result of these discussions.
 The game's interface derived from Bates' work on the canceled Infocom game The Abyss, in development at the time of Infocom's closure.
 Legend subsequently chose to build on this foundation in its own games.

 Meretzky personally disliked the interface of Spellcasting 101.
 He noted in retrospect, "The impetus for the interface was not a particular feeling that this was a good/useful/friendly/clever interface for playing adventure games, but rather a feeling that text adventures were dying, that people wanted pictures on the screen at all times, and that people hated to type."